SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-01-19-Web-API-versioning-using-the-NuGet-packages-from-Microsoft.markdown

 If you use document or operation filters (as explained in [my previous post](https://samanthaneilen.github.io/2018/12/08/Using-and-extending-swagger.json-for-API-documentation.html "my blogpost regarding Swagger/OpenApi/Swashbuckle constraints")) you may get some unintended behavior when they are executed based on strings and names that overlap over versions.

-For example look at the document filter below:
+For example, look at the document filter below:

 ```c#
 using Swashbuckle.AspNetCore.Swagger;